 Managed Funds can diversify your investment portfolio and provide a source of income.
-However, the income from these investments isn’t known and the value of your investment can fluctuate.
+However, this income isn’t known and the value of your investment can fluctuate.

 XTBs can form an important component of any well-diversified investment portfolio.
 While you’re in the accumulation phase, income generated by XTBs can provide a solid, defensive base.
 When growth assets such as shares and property are volatile, a steady stream of income can help keep your portfolio on track.
 When you reach retirement it’s income that funds everyday spending.